Centers of Excellence on Environmental Health Disparities Research

 - Develop tools and methodologies for data capture, measurement, analysis, and risk assessment that foster integration of the multiple factors that contribute to environmental health disparities.

 - Develop infrastructure and build capacity to expand existing collaborations or establish new partnerships with other researchers and organizations investigating environmental health disparities

 - Build capacity of affected community partners and other stakeholders and include them as active members of the research team to assist with the development of research questions and to provide input on translating scientific findings into locally appropriate language and effective delivery formats

-- Recruit and mentor investigators to conduct environmental health disparities research, including investigators from health disparities populations
+- Recruit and mentor investigators to conduct environmental health disparities research, including investigators from populations experiencing health disparities

 Communication and Translation

 - Disseminate scientific knowledge that is culturally appropriate, targeted to specific communities, and developed through research collaborations with researchers and members of affected communities

 - Generate information and new knowledge that directly benefits affected communities and population groups within those communities and leads to improved diagnosis, health care, intervention, and prevention strategies